Replicable-MARL/MARLlib/docs/source/algorithm/ippo.rst

 Implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 We use vanilla PPO implementation of RLlib in IPPO.
-The only exception is we rewrite the sgd iteration logic.
+The only exception is we rewrite the SGD iteration logic.
 The differences can be found in

     - ``MultiGPUTrainOneStep``